AIA Niagara Peninsula Society

 During the lectures, we ask that audience members mute their microphones and turn off their cameras.
 The moderator and speaker will hold Q&A time after each lecture.
 If you would like to ask a question, this can best be done by typing a question in the chat area.

-In-person lectures and events are held in Academic South (STH) 215 on the Brock University campus.
-Parking is now free in Zones 1 and 2 on weekends.
+In-person lectures and events are usually held in either the Rankin Family Pavilion (RFP) 214/215 or Academic South (STH) 215 on the Brock University campus.
+Parking is free in Lots 1 and 2 (previously known as Zone 1 and 2) and all accessible parking on campus on weekends.

 Please visit this page REGULARLY to see UPDATED DETAILS ON SOCIETY EVENTS AS WE WORK TO FOLLOW UNIVERSITY COVID PROTOCOLS FOR THE SAFETY OF OUR COMMUNITY.